Colby Donaldson: Survivor: The Australian Outback

-Donaldson later sold on eBay a Pontiac Aztek that he won in one of the season's reward challenges.
+In 2001, Donaldson traded a maroon Pontiac Aztek, a different color from the yellow one seen in one of the season's reward challenges, for a two-year-old GMC Yukon Denali at a Pontiac/GMC dealership.
+Since then, he had used the Yukon Denali for four or five years.

 Post-Australian Outback appearances

 After The Australian Outback, Donaldson appeared alongside other Survivor players in the May 8, 2001, episode of The Rosie O'Donnell Show and received from Rosie O'Donnell a Harley-Davidson motorcycle, one of his answers he made in The Australian Outback Final Tribal Council.
 He was one of Australian Outback players appearing on Hollywood Squares on the week of May 14, 2001.
 He was a representative and spokesman for a Make-A-Wish Foundation fundraising event at its West Texas branch (Permian Basin) on May 16, 2002.
 He appeared in a Saltgrass Steak House commercial.

 Donaldson moved from Dallas to Los Angeles in summer 2001 and then began taking acting lessons.
 He debuted his acting career in a television film Another Pretty Face, which first aired on PAX on November 8, 2002.
 In the film, his character has marital issues and is the son-in-law of its main character (Mel Harris), a middle-aged newscaster who is fired from a news station for being too old and then, after makeover and plastic surgery, poses as a younger woman for her new job in another news station.

 Donaldson narrated an IMAX film Texas: The Big Picture, which premiered in the IMAX Theatre of the Bullock Texas State History Museum on May 3, 2003.
 He also appeared in televised Schick commercials by no later than early 2004.